 There are so many artists on there with huge followings that have never once had a song on the radio and probably never will.
 They’ve garnered massive fan bases (real fan bases) with little to no help from the industry that is country radio.

-In my opinion, it all comes down to pushing music that has substance and meaning.
+It all comes down to pushing music that has substance and meaning.
 Of course, we’re not all going to relate to every song, but people can sense when a song is honest, sincere, and also sounds great.